-A warehouse manager is responsible for overseeing the distribution and storage of inventory for a manufacturing company.
-There are a few different degree programs available for aspiring individuals, including an Associate of Science in Logistics and Supply Chain Management and a Bachelor of Science in Operations Management Technology.
-While exploring topics such as supply chain management principles and cost analysis, students can also prepare to become distribution or transportation managers.
+The degrees relevant to warehouse inventory distribution and storage can be found under the titles of associate of science in logistics and supply chain management and of bachelor of science in operations management technology.
+While exploring topics such as supply chain management principles and cost analysis, students in these programs can also prepare to become distribution or transportation managers.
 Some programs may be offered online as well as on-campus.
 There are also voluntary certification options offered by corporations and organizations to experienced and otherwise qualified candidates.
 Passing an examination is necessary to earn a certification credential.

-Associate of Science in Logistics and Supply Chain Management
+Associate Degree Programs in Logistics and Supply Chain Management

 A 2-year degree program in logistics and supply chain management is designed to provide students with an introduction in product control, management and distribution.
 Graduates can go on to work in inventory control, warehouse management and transportation management.
 Students enrolled in the program study the basic concepts of business and management while also studying more advanced procedures and protocols related to the housing and transportation of inventory.

 Associate's degree programs in logistic and supply chain management are offered through community colleges, 4-year universities, technical schools and for-profit schools.
 Most associate degree programs focusing on logistics and supply chain management are comprised of classroom lectures that provide students with a practical background in business and warehouse management.
 Some specific courses might include: